RileyMathews/django-deployment/readme.md

 Rather than copy a bunch of commands go read this wonderful guide already written about how to setup your vps.
 Go through every step until the point you have your firewall setup https://github.com/stevebrownlee/vps-setup

+## install oh my zsh (optional)
+If you would like to have something slightly more user friendly than the default bash terminal follow these steps

+1. run `sudo apt install zsh`
+1. then run `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

+If the above throws errors you likely forgot to install curl and or git while setting up your virtual machine.

 ## setup your virtual machine with your django code
 The first thing you will need to do is generate a deploy key on your virtual machine, and add it to your github repo so you are allowed to pull in your code.